awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-taskset.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `LaunchType`  <a name="cfn-ecs-taskset-launchtype"></a>
-The launch type that new tasks in the task set will use\.
+The launch type that new tasks in the task set uses\.
 For more information, see [Amazon ECS Launch Types](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_types.html) in the *Amazon Elastic Container Service Developer Guide*\.
 If a `launchType` is specified, the `capacityProviderStrategy` parameter must be omitted\.
 *Required*: No
 *Type*: String